darlinghq/darling-docs/src/build-instructions.md

 Follow the normal build instructions until you get to the `cmake ..` step.
 Replace that with `cmake .. -GNinja`.
 Now you can build with `ninja` instead of `make`.

-#### Ninja fails to link libscu
+#### Ninja fails to link libcsu

-If you are using Ninja, the library "libscu" might fail to link.
+If you are using Ninja, the library "libcsu" might fail to link.
 The solution is to remove the library located at "./src/external/csu/libcsu.a" and try again.
 See [this issue](https://github.com/darlinghq/darling/issues/915) for more information.

 ### Debug Builds